Planning Department Programs

 Sustainability is a matter of meeting the vital human needs of the present without compromising our ability to meet future needs.
 This involves the economy, nature, and society.
 Sustainability requires consideration of both long-term and short-term effects.
 Operating sustainability means that we are leaving a legacy for the community of Lake Oswego and the planet.

 One of the benefits of living in Lake Oswego is the abundance of trees in the city.
 Lake Oswego leads other communities in its overall protection of trees.
 The city has regulated tree removal and mandated tree protection by local law for approximately 30 years.
-Anyone proposing to remove a tree over five inches in diameter is required to go through a permit process and justify the tree removal.
-The city regularly requires the planting of replacement (or mitigation) trees when other trees have been permitted to be removed.
+Anyone proposing to remove a tree over six inches in diameter is required to go through a permit process.

 The aesthetic value of Lake Oswego's urban forest is matched, if not surpassed, by the environmental benefits to the community.
 Trees provide tremendous functional benefits to urban areas--shade, habitat, storm water management, improved air quality.
 They also create beauty, signal the seasons, and contribute to a sense of place.
 Find out more about the urban forestry plan and and other community forestry projects.